donjon

 This can be either the church of some lofty and good diety, or the dark and grisly temple of some horrid deity (doubtless filled with evil soldiers and monsters), or even the temple that the madman villain has dedicated to himself for when he becomes a god.

-Minor Villain IIMistress with a Heart of Gold
+Minor Villain IMistress with a Heart of Gold

 This character is much like the "Lover or Daughter of Villain" type of Mystery Woman from the Story Hooks section.
 In this case, she usually accompanies the Master Villain, but sometimes goes on missions of her own, where she runs into and develops affection for one of the player-characters.